Home

 Saucers of Bowls and Cups (ring shaped saucers)

 When handling ceramics saucers belonging to a bowl or cup are also prime candidates for being dropped.
 Often a Chinese bowl or cup has both a saucer and a lid.
 Using only one hand to hold all three is asking for trouble.
 Consider carrying them individually, One of them may slip.
-Three piece items where saucer bowl and lid belong together should always be held with both hands or secured with tape when carrying them at the same time.
+Three piece items where saucer bowl and lid belong together should always be held with both hands or secured with tape carrying them at the same time.
+Do not use Sellotape for securing.
+It might damage an on-glaze decoration.

 Plates, Chargers